Charlie Wilson's War (book): History

-2007 Film
+2007 film

 Charlie Wilson left played by Tom Hanks.
 Gust Avrokotos right played by Philip Seymour Hoffman.

 The book was adapted into the 2007 film Charlie Wilson's War, starring Tom Hanks as Representative Charlie Wilson.
-It also starred Julia Roberts and Philip Hoffman.
+It also starred Julia Roberts and Philip Seymour Hoffman.
 The film was written by Aaron Sorkin and directed by Mike Nichols and grossed $119.5 million at the box office.
 Universal Pictures produced the movie with an estimated budget of 75 million, runtime total 102 minutes.
 The film was met with critical praise, although it was criticized for certain historical inaccuracies.
 The film was nominated for five Golden Globe Awards, but did not win a single category.
-Phillip Seymour Hoffman was nominated for an Academy Award for best supporting actor, but lost to Javier Bardem in No Country For Old Men.
+Philip Seymour Hoffman was nominated for an Academy Award for best supporting actor, but lost to Javier Bardem in No Country For Old Men.

 A.O.
-Scott of The New York Times praised the film for its ability to dance the line of, exciting picture without losing the importance of the story and the characters.
+Scott of The New York Times praised the film for its ability to dance the line of being an exciting picture without losing the importance of the story and the characters.